 - Use the remainder of your essay to compose the message you would’ve sent if you’d known it would be your last.

-- Eligibility is restricted to graduating high school seniors OR students enrolled in a college, trade school, or university for the spring 2019 semester.
+- Eligibility is restricted to graduating high school seniors OR students enrolled in a college, trade school, or university in the United States for the fall 2021 semester.